-Dizziness + Balance
+Dizziness + balance

+In Canada, about 1.5 million people suffer from chronic vestibular damage.
 The vestibular apparatus in your inner ear senses your head position and movement, and is the pathway that carries that information to your brain for processing.
 It helps control balance and orientation, so problems in any part of this complex system can create dizziness, vertigo, unsteadiness or visual issues.

+BPPV (Benign Paroxysmal Positional Vertigo) is thought to be responsible for 50% of all dizziness in seniors.
 BPPV is the most common cause of vertigo (the sensation that the world is spinning).
 It’s usually set off by specific head movements such as:

 - Rolling over in bed, often with one side being worse